alfredoperez/website-posts/clmqcd40y000009l4g45mdzry.md

 Having a standard order for the HTML attributes can also help us quickly find out what the most important parts of an element are since we will be used to looking for attributes in the same order in every component.

-For this, we will use the plugin `prettier-plugin-organize-attributes` that, fortunately, helps us set the order for HTML attributes and also supports Vue, React and Angular.
+For this, we will use the plugin `prettier-plugin-organize-attributes` that, fortunately, helps us set the order for HTML attributes and also supports Vue, React, and Angular.

 ### Installing and configuring the library